babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/b90733ae-b34f-436a-9a62-cfba6e46f958)

 Per episode, you can uncheck to mark it as watched.
 Additionally, you have the same Stream Link Override option as a Movie, as well as the ability to put a prefix on the generated file.
 For instance, by default, a file name will be ```S01E01.strmlnk```.
-However, you want to designate that this is a subtitled episode and that dubbed episodes might become available in the future.
+However, as an example, you may want to designate that this is a subtitled episode and that dubbed episodes might become available in the future.
 For this, a prefix of ```(SUB)``` will result in a file name of ```(SUB) S01E01.strmlnk```.

 Sometimes when searching, you might not be able to find the Movie or Show you are looking for.
 While uncommon (see ```Troubleshooting / FAQ```), it may happen, especially for rare or foreign content.
 In these cases, you can always create a manual bookmark.